MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Retail-discounts-overview.md

 #### Dimensions

-As a part of Dynamics 365 for Retail October 2018 release, we have added the capability to set up discounts at a dimension level of a product.
-This provides the flexibility to choose one or more dimensions of a product as discount lines and thus saves the merchandizing manager from individually adding the variants on which the discounts apply.
-For e.g. you can specify a discount on all variants with a specific or you can specify a discount on all variants that are of a specific color and style.
+Starting with the Dynamics 365 for Retail October 2018 release, we have added the capability to set up discounts at a dimension level for a product.
+This provides the flexibility to choose one or more dimensions of a product as discount lines.
+This saves the merchandizing manager from individually adding the variants on which the discounts apply.
+For example, you can specify a discount on all variants with a specific or you can specify a discount on all variants that are of a specific color and style.

 ## Best practices

-- Before you start to create discounts, document your discounting strategy and procedure.
+- Before you create discounts, document your discounting strategy and procedure.
 Keep your documentation up to date as your use of the product evolves.
 - Use independent number sequences for each discount type and configure the number sequences so that the discount ID by itself indicates the discount type.
-For example, prefix the ID each discount type with a different alphanumeric constant: **Q** for quantity, **MM** for mix and match, and so on.
+For example, prefix the ID of each discount type with a different alphanumeric constant: **Q** for quantity, **MM** for mix and match, and so on.
-- Test your discount configuration using the **price simulator** before you enable discounts.
+- Test your discount configuration using the price simulator before you enable discounts.
 The price simulator has an option that lets you treat disabled discounts as enabled.
 This option was designed specifically for testing discounts before they are enabled.
 - Expire discounts when they are no longer valid.
 In this way, you prevent the total number of discounts that the retail pricing engine considers during a transaction from growing unbounded.
 Otherwise, the performance of discount calculation can be affected over time.
-- Leverage the supplemental categories to group the products e.g. Clearance products, Last season products etc.
+- Leverage the supplemental categories to group the products, for example clearance products or last season products.
 - Always avoid or minimize overlapping discount lines.